Technologicat/unpythonic/doc/features.md

 The `error(...)` protocol first delegates to `signal`, and if the signal was not handled by any handler, then **raises** `ControlError` as a regular exception.
 (Note the Common Lisp `ERROR` function would at this point drop you into the debugger.)
 The implementation of `error` itself is the only place in the condition system that *raises* an exception for the end user; everything else (including any error situations) uses the signaling mechanism.

 The `cerror(...)` protocol likewise makes handling the signal mandatory, but allows the handler to optionally ignore the error (sort of like `ON ERROR RESUME NEXT` in some 1980s BASIC variants).
-To do this, invoke the `proceed` restart in your handler; this makes the `cerror(...)` call return normally.
+To do this, invoke the `proceed` restart in your handler (or use the pre-defined `proceed` function *as* the handler); this makes the `cerror(...)` call return normally.
 If no handler handles the `cerror`, it then behaves like `error`.

 Finally, there is the `warn(...)` protocol, which is just a lispy interface to Python's `warnings.warn`.
 It comes with a `muffle` restart that can be invoked by a handler to skip emitting a particular warning.
 Muffling a warning prevents its emission altogether, before it even hits Python's warnings filter.

+The combination of `warn` and `muffle` (as well as `cerror` when a handler invokes its `proceed` restart) behaves somewhat like [`contextlib.suppress`](https://docs.python.org/3/library/contextlib.html#contextlib.suppress), except that execution continues normally from the next statement in the caller of `warn` (respectively `cerror`) instead of unwinding to the handler.

 If the standard protocols don't cover what you need, you can also build your own high-level protocols on top of `signal`.
 See the source code of `error`, `cerror` and `warn` for examples (it's just a few lines in each case).